 Matte paper is a good choice when you want to avoid distracting reflections.
 Good matte papers produce darker blacks than glossy papers, which results in better contrast.
 The quality matte paper also shows finer details than its glossy counterparts, so keep this in mind if you want your print to show a lot of texture and detail.

 Luster paper (satin, pearl, and sometimes semi-gloss) is a premium finish on heavier paper.
-Luster paper is typically the top choice for photographers because it offers the vibrant colors of glossy paper with the finger-resistant finish of matte.
-It’s repeating texture looks like the surface of an orange and hides minor scratches and scuffs.
+Luster paper is typically the top choice for photographers because it offers vibrant colors of glossy paper with a finger-resistant finish of matte.
+Its repeating texture looks like the surface of an orange and hides minor scratches and scuffs.
 Luster paper also isn’t as reflective as some other paper types, which lessens glare and shine and makes the image easier to see at all angles.

 Metallic paper has a rich, distinctive metallic look, almost like the image was printed on a sheet of metal.
 Although this type of paper is normally more expensive, a metallic finish can make images really pop.